NUWiNS/pam2022-5G-mmwave-multi-user-ar-data/README.md

 The Host and Resolver directories contain 2 files:
 * **capture.pcap**: Packet capture file recorded while doing the measurements.
 We use this file to extract the latency components discussed in Section 4 of the paper.
-* **static_log.logcat**: This file contains application logged timestamps of events like tapping the screen to place an object or when an object resolution is finished.
+* **static_log.logcat**: This file contains application logged timestamps of events like tapping the screen to place an object or when an object resolution has finished.

 ## Scripts